scottcolfer/scottcolfer.github.io/_posts/2016-12-27-discovery.md

 Here are a few things that I've not yet managed to incorporate in this post:

+You can stop something after Discovery; equally, a single discovery could lead to mulitple things; be good to have examples of both

 Alpha and service assessment: what's the handover to alpha? how to engage with continuous service review at discovery?

 Can I use real life examples to bring this to life or would it make the post too long?